carolsantossilva/sandbox/README.md

 Codes to study some topic

-* NodeJS, socket.io and mongoDB
+* NodeJS, socket.io and mongoDB:

 Server for an sale iOS application, project from Apple Developer Academy - Mackenzie